 Everything they claim doesn’t add up.
 There is no way over 44 million dollars can already have been paid out to members in only one week.
 Even you can reason that out for yourself.
 In my opinion, paid4clout is a scam and you should avoid it.

 It is the norm of scam sites to come up with fake testimonials.
 They do this for a reason.
 A couple of people will be easily lured into joining by these fake video testimonials.

 Some people will have doubts because there is a guy in a video claiming to have made money on paid4clout.
 Scammers are smart and they know a few things that can make a website look legitimate.
 For this reason, they hire actors to make videos of themselves saying how paid4clout has changed their lives.
 These people have been hired and will say anything as long as they get paid.
 Most of them are from Fiverr.

 Fake payment proof

 Unfortunately, no one ever gets paid by scam sites.
 The screenshots that are meant to be proof of payments are all false.
-The members of the paid4clout website are never able to withdraw the money into their personal account.
+The members of the paid4clout website are never able to withdraw the money into their accounts.

 Their contact address is fake, does not exist

 In all honesty, can a legitimate website have a fake contact address?
 These are just but the few questions you should be asking yourself.
 Both the email address and the mail address are non-existent.